ONE DAY IN TAKAYAMA, JAPAN

 George’s St. Arcade

-George’s St. Arcade (South Great George’s Street, Dublin) is a market inside a lovely Victorian-style red brick building in downtown Dublin, and is perfect if you’re into unusual stuff!
+George’s St. Arcade is a market inside a lovely Victorian-style red brick building in downtown Dublin and is perfect if you’re into unusual stuff!
 It’s been around since 1881, and has several independent shops and stalls with vintage clothes, records, jewelry, book store, crafts from Asian countries and West Africa, and many more!

-My favourite is Elevation Music Movies Comics, which, for example, sells cool vintage music and movie prints, comic book merch, buttons, patches, key chains, and magnets!
+My favourite is Elevation Music Movies Comics, which, sells cool vintage music and movie prints, comic book merch, buttons, patches, key chains, and magnets!

 George’s St. Arcade from the outside (Photo credit: The Layden Group) and a poster print of Nirvana’s Unplugged Concert!

-Join a Bike Tour with Lazy Bike Tours
+Join a Guided Bike Tour with Lazy Bike Tours

-A great way to see lots of Dublin’s downtown attractions is through a bike tour.
-We join a tour with Lazy Bike Tours, which takes about 2.5 hours, and you can rent a push bike (cruiser bike) or e-bike, and rates start at 35 EUR.
+A great way to see lots of Dublin’s downtown attractions is through a guided bike tour.
+We join a tour with Lazy Bike Tours, which takes about 2.5 hours, and you can rent a push bike (cruiser bike) or e-bike.

 Our first stop is Dublin Castle (Dame St, Dublin 2), that was built in the early 13th century.
 But the powder storage of the castle exploded in 1684, that’s why the round tower (right side of the photo below) is the only original part still intact today.
 The hard dirt that was left from the explosion was later turned into a Georgian palace.